nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-12-11-professional-scrum-immingham-uk/index.md

 ---
 title: Professional Scrum in Immingham, UK
-description: "Join the Professional Scrum course in Immingham, UK, and enhance your team's collaboration and efficiency.
-Discover the value of co-located training today!"
+description: Join the Professional Scrum course in Immingham, UK, and enhance your team's collaboration and efficiency.
+Discover the value of co-located training today!
 date: 2013-12-11
 creator: Martin Hinshelwood
 id: "10301"